40 Ways to Improve Your Money Skills for Financial Literacy Month

 20. Emma Johnson

 Single working mothers have a financial champion in Emma Johnson.
 Author and founder of the Wealthy Single Mommy blog, Johnson meshes financial advice with her own personal experiences in a witty, honest manner that tackles the money issues many moms are facing today.
-Johnson is also a staple on the RetailMeNot website, a host of other financial news programs on TV and across the web and also has her own podcast, “Like a Mother.”
+Johnson is also the No. 1 best-selling author of “The Kickass Single Mom,” and has been featured on a host of financial news programs on TV and across the web.
+She also has her own podcast, “Like a Mother,” which was named by U.S. News as a ‘Top Personal Finance Podcast.’

 21. Kathy Kristof